gohugoio/hugoDocs/content/en/commands/hugo_new_site.md

 ---
 title: "hugo new site"
 slug: hugo_new_site
-url: /commands/hugo_new_site/
+url: /docs/reference/commands/hugo_new_site/
 ---
 ## hugo new site

-Create a new site (skeleton)
+Create a new site

 ### Synopsis

-Create a new site in the provided directory.
+Create a new site at the specified path.
-The new site will have the correct structure, but no content or theme yet.
-Use `hugo new [contentPath]` to create new content.

 ```
 hugo new site [path] [flags]